starcaptainarvay/transient-3/workflower/README.md

     node2 = node2_function: function,
     ...
 }

+local workflow = workflower(workflowerOptions) -- pass the options into the workflower constructor
 ```
 Defines the structure of the options table that initializes the workflower.
 It includes an entry point and a graph structure that specifies the order and possible branches of cells.